 “How’s business treating you, Mabel?” asked Gilbert Huncke.
-The retired 65-year-old publisher of the Bucky’s Folly Review eased himself gingerly onto a stool behind the counter.
+The retired 65-year-old publisher of Bucky’s Folly Review eased himself gingerly onto a stool behind the counter.
 The proprietress of Mabel’s Pies slapped down a place setting in front of him and poured him a cup of coffee.
 “Oh, so-so,” she said.
 He could hear the fatigue in her voice.

-“Sure would be nice to have a slice of the your rhubarb,” said Huncke, tossing two sugar packets into the coffee and stirring.
+“Sure would be nice to have a slice of your rhubarb,” said Huncke, tossing two sugar packets into the coffee and stirring.

 “Sure would be nice if you weren’t such a jackass,” said Mabel.

 Huncke started.
 Mabel was famous for her attitude, but it was mostly an act she put on for her long-time patrons.
 Now, she sounded genuinely mad.

 She stabbed at the slate board hanging over the counter with her index finger.